Police in Sweden Seize Millions in Drugs Outside Capital

 “… The degree to which Sweden’s low prevalence of drug use can be attributed to its repressive approach is highly questionable, as research consistently shows that wider social, economic and cultural factors are the key drivers of drug prevalence—not the harshness of enforcement,” Transform Drug Policy Foundation writes.

 Some organizations believe Sweden’s zero tolerance policy increases harm.
 Traveling performers like Drake learned this the hard way.
-It’s stark difference from neighboring Denmark, which has experimented in the past with innovations like drug consumption rooms.
+It’s a stark difference from neighboring Denmark, which has experimented in the past with innovations like drug consumption rooms.

 The country also isn’t too keen on medical cannabis.
 A recent study conducted by researchers from the Karolinska Institutet in Sweden attacked “positive coverage of cannabis” despite what they call poor results.
-In the study, researchers claimed that medical cannabis was no better for pain relief than placebo, and suggested that medical cannabis is a myth.
+In the study, researchers claimed that medical cannabis was no better for pain relief than a placebo, and suggested that medical cannabis is a myth.

 Sweden’s Zero Policy on Drugs Doesn’t Work